 Note: The Physical Therapist Assistant admissions committee reserves the right to give special consideration for repeat applicants who have met the admission criteria and students previously withdrawn from the Program.

-Above criteria are subjective change at the discretion of the PTA Program Faculty and EFSC Administration.
+Above criteria are subject to change at the discretion of the PTA Program Faculty and EFSC Administration.